adelosa/learnasm370/README.md

 The bitmask for the branch is not set which means you cannot use the `BO` instruction.
 I set a character flag in the exit to indicate an overflow has occured and then do a standard branch based on its value (`CLC`).

+## Other hints

+Keep your program file names to 8 characters.
+Otherwise, the assembler won't run your program.